DallanQ/lotr_journeys_in_middle_earth/QA.md

 > If the app instructs you to place an enemy figure during the Shadow phase and it’s in a space where someone has Child of Lhun prepared, can the damage be applied to the enemy as if they “moved” into the space?

 No, because "place" and "move" are different.

-From the rules PDF
-60.5 If a game effect instructs a hero figure to be “placed” on the game map, that placement is not a move for purposes of game rules and interactions of game effects.
+From the rules, "60.5 If a game effect instructs a hero figure to be “placed” on the game map, that placement is not a move for purposes of game rules and interactions of game effects."

 [changing-characters](https://boardgamegeek.com/thread/3268871/changing-characters)

 > Can I change the characters in the middle of the campaign?

-No, you can't change characters mid game
+No, you can't change characters in the middle of a game

 [time-of-need-and-inspiration](https://boardgamegeek.com/thread/2194290/time-of-need-and-inspiration)

-> Can I double dip with Time of Need and inspiration?
-> Time of Need: When you test, if you do not reveal any (*) [successes], you may discard this skill to convert all [fate] to (*) [successes].
-> Rules 48.3: Inspiration: During a test, a hero can spend any number of their inspiration tokens.
-For each inspiration token they spend, they can convert one fate icon on their revealed skill cards to one success (*) icon.
-> So, if I draw 2 fate cards, and use "Time of Need" and use 2 inspiration tokens, that would be 4 successes.
-OR are they mutually exclusive?
+> Can I use both Time of Need and inspiration tokens in the same test?
+If I draw 2 [fate] icons, can I activate Time of Need to convert them to [successes] and then spend 2 inspiration tokens for a total of 4 successes, or are these abilities mutually exclusive?

-After a fate (leaf icon) icon is converted to a success (snow emoji icon) icon, the fate (leaf icon) icon cannot be used for any other purpose and is no longer treated as a fate (leaf icon) icon.
+Once a fate (leaf icon) is converted to a success (snow icon), it can no longer be used for any other purpose and is no longer treated as a fate icon.

-You can convert fate tokens using either inspiration tokens or a "Time of Need" card.
-You can't use both to double the number of successes.
+You can use either inspiration tokens or the Time of Need card to convert fate icons, but you can’t use both to double the successes.

 [attackstrike-question](https://boardgamegeek.com/thread/2207926/attackstrike-question)